The Infinite Monkey Cage

 The Infinite Monkey Cage is a BBC Radio 4 comedy and popular science series.
 Hosted by physicist Brian Cox and comedian Robin Ince, The Independent described it as a "witty and irreverent look at the world according to science".
-The show's eighth series was broadcast in June and July 2013 and the podcast, published immediately after the initial radio broadcast, features extended versions of most episodes starting with 1 July 2013 Glastonbury Special episode in Series 8.
+Since 2013 the show has been accompanied by a podcast, published immediately after the initial radio broadcast, which features extended versions of most episodes.
 The programme won a Gold Award in the Best Speech Programme category at the 2011 Sony Radio Awards, and it won the best Radio Talk Show at the 2015 Rose d'Or awards.
 The name is a reference to the infinite monkey theorem.

 Each show has a particular topic up for discussion, with previous topics including the apocalypse and space travel.
 There are normally three guests; two of these are scientists with an interest in the topic of discussion, offering an expert opinion on the subject.
 The other guest is usually a comedian, who takes a less serious view of the subject, and often makes the show more accessible by asking the "stupid" questions that the other guests may have overlooked.

 Ince and Cox headed an Uncaged Monkeys live tour in 2011, and toured the United States in 2015.

 In April 2018 a book titled Infinite Monkey Cage – How to Build a Universe was released.
 Its audiobook was read by Cox and Ince.

 Humour

 The programme features a number of running themes and gags.
-Robin Ince regularly pokes fun at Brian Cox's hair, good looks, and former career as a rock musician.
+Robin Ince regularly pokes fun at Brian Cox's hair, good looks and former career as a rock musician.
 Ince often imitates and quotes Carl Sagan.
 Cox often ridicules chemistry, astrology and Creationists and occasionally returns to the subject of how and when a strawberry can be considered dead.